WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 You can also save with our special InMotion Hosting coupon code.

-What InMotion Hosting Do Better Than Bluehost
+What InMotion Hosting Does Better than Bluehost

 • Better performance — all things equal, your sites should load faster on InMotion Hosting.
 This applies to both the shared and VPS hosting plans, but the VPS plans offer the best performance upgrade.

-What InMotion Hosting Do Worse Than Bluehost
+What InMotion Hosting Does Worse than Bluehost

 5. Cloudways